dropbox/stone/doc/evolve_spec.rst

           should retain the behavior of ignoring unknown fields.

-    * If the leader is acting as a recipient, it should reject all unknown variants even if the union specifies a catch all.
+    * If the leader is acting as a recipient, it should reject all unknown tags even if the union specifies a catch-all.
-    * If the leader is acting as a recipient, any variant that is specified as an Any data type should be seen as a symbol in the serialization format since it's not possible for a client to have converted the Any data type to something else.
+    * If the leader is acting as a recipient, any tag that is specified as an Any data type should be seen as a symbol in the serialization format since it's not possible for a client to have converted the Any data type to something else.

-[TODO] There are more nuanced backwards compatible changes such as: A variant can be removed if the union is only sent from the server to a client.
+[TODO] There are more nuanced backwards compatible changes such as: A tag can be removed if the union is only sent from the server to a client.
 Will this level of detail just lead to errors in practice?